-This paper combines the idea of a hierarchical distributed genetic algorithm with different interagent partnering strategies.
-Cascading clusters of sub-populations are built from bottom up, with higher-level sub-populations optimising larger parts of the problem.
-Hence higher-level sub-populations search a larger search space with a lower resolution whilst lower-level sub-populations search a smaller search space with a higher resolution.
-The effects of different partner selection schemes for (sub-)fitness evaluation purposes are examined for two multiple-choice optimisation problems.
-It is shown that random partnering strategies perform best by providing better sampling and more diversity.
+This paper examines the use of a hierarchical coevolutionary genetic algorithm under different partnering strategies.
+Cascading clusters of sub-populations are built from the bottom up, with higher-level sub-populations optimising larger parts of the problem.
+Hence higher-level sub-populations potentially search a larger search space with a lower resolution whilst lower-level sub-populations search a smaller search space with a higher resolution.
+The effects of different partner selection schemes amongst the sub-populations on solution quality are examined for two constrained optimisation problems.
+We examine a number of recombination partnering strategies in the construction of higher-level individuals and a number of related schemes for evaluating sub-solutions.
+It is shown that partnering strategies that exploit problem-specific knowledge are superior and can counter inappropriate (sub-) fitness measurements.